 What are the types of lung cancer?

 Lung cancer is divided into two main types: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 These types grow and spread differently.
 They are often treated in different ways.

 Non-small cell lung cancer (NSCLC)

 Adenocarcinoma.
-This is the most common kind of non-small cell lung cancer.
-And it's the most common type of lung cancer in nonsmokers.
-It tends to grow in the outer edges of your lungs, and usually grows more slowly than other types of lung cancer.
+This is the most common type of NSCLC.
+It's the most common type of lung cancer in nonsmokers, but it still appears more often in smokers.
+It tends to grow in the outer edges of the lungs.
+It usually grows more slowly than other types of lung cancer.